-CMT: Three letters that stand for the stablest weld process anywhere in the world.
+CMT: Three letters that stand for the stablest weld process of Fronius.

-The »cold« welding process CMT means outstanding results with all materials, the world’s stablest arc, and precision process-control.
+The »cold« welding process CMT means outstanding results with all materials, an extremely stable arc, and precision process-control.
 What makes this possible is that compared to conventional MIG/MAG welding, this process really is »cold«.
 Or to put it more accurately, one that constantly alternates between hot and cold.
 This leads to immaculate results and boundless possibilities – such as spatter-free welding- and brazing seams, welded joins between steel and aluminium, welding ultra-light gauge sheets from only 0.3 mm (0.01 in) thick, and much else besides.

 Integrated wire motions

 The digital process-control detects a short circuit, then helps to detach the droplet by retracting the wire – up to 90 times a second!

 Extremely low thermal input

 During welding, the wire moves forward – and as soon as the short circuit happens, it is pulled back again.
 This means that in the arcing phase, the arc itself only inputs heat very briefly.